The Board of Immigration Appeals’ new BIA Policies Admonished by ABA

 Answer: Yes.

-Ensure that time frames sufficiently accommodate the practical impediments many respondents face in preparing briefs or finding counsel;
+Ensure that time frames sufficiently accommodate the practical impediments many respondents face in preparing briefs or finding counsel.
+In addition,

-Ensure decisional independence of board; and preserve access to judicial review of immigration decisions,
+Ensure decisional independence of board.
+Recommendations for the board of immigration appeals include preserving access to judicial review of immigration decisions,

 As the federal courts provide important oversight.